jmclinn/thunderoped/_posts/2015-10-31-okc-orl-notes.markdown

 - Billy Donovan had a big motivation test coming out of the halftime break.
 Result?
 The defense definitely picked up in effort to start the third.
 Sadly, once again that didn't last too long.

 - Waiter's two big fadeaways at the end of the Spurs game seemed to boost his confidence in a big way.
 It showed against the Magic, which isn't a good thing.
-Some things a better in moderation.
+Some things are better in moderation.
 He's so much more effective when he plays within himself.

 - Every fast break that happens reminds me how little we've seen so far this season.